 A loft conversion or the second level of a two-storey extension can easily be turned into an extra bedroom.
 This spacious bedroom in a dormer loft conversion we have built for our client in Mill Hill is a great example.
 The combination of white and brown colours gives the interiors a luxurious feel.
 The made-to-measure wardrobe fitted by our carpenter ensures maximum use of the space.

 To keep the bedroom bright and airy, we fitted large Schuco windows.
-The brown and beige tiles help the bathroom match with the rest of the interior.
+The brown and beige tiles help the bathroom match the rest of the interior, which goes perfectly with the extension design.
 For our clients' comfort, our team of electricians fitted the conversion with state of the art electronic smart home system that operates the curtains, lights, heating, air conditioning, TV and more.

 Adding led strip lighting to your house extension interiors will not only make your new room look modern and stylish, but they are also generally cheaper to run than traditional lights.